panosc-eu/search-api/doc/query.md

 - `variable` - name of the variable to be filtered
 - `operator` - inequalities, gt , lt, eq
 - `value` - numerical value for the inequality
-- `unit` - string, should be a standard unit as currently defined in [units-and-prefixes.md](https://github.com/panosc-eu/search-api/blob/master/doc/units-and-prefixes.md)
+- `unit` - string, should be a standard unit as currently defined in [Units and Prefixes](./units-and-prefixes.md)

 ## Joining Queries